Signed in as:

 Enacting both of these pro-democracy reforms will be a major victory for democracy, making the ideals expressed in the opening lines of our state’s constitution a glorious reality.
 They will vest political power in the people, make it easy for the people of Missouri to originate legislation, ensure that government is founded upon the will of the people and instituted for the good of all the people of Missouri.

 Getting these proposals on the ballot in Missouri in 2026 will not be easy, but it is the task at hand.
-Victory will put us in a position to -
+Let's -

 Petitions for The Perfect Democracy Amendment and The Representation for All Amendment have been filed with the Secretary of State.
 They should be approved for circulation by the end of the year.
 We will begin gathering signatures in January of 2025.